Muslim individuals, institutions, and communities have and continue to experience various levels of Islamophobia in the United States and abroad.

 - If a violent incident occurs in your home, make sure to first call 911, then contact the person in your phone tree.
 Make sure that they call the your relatives, the police and the media.

-- Sisters: if you are single or living alone and you feel threatened, call your local Masjid, the Muslim Students' Association or relatives and stay with a group of people for the next few days.
+- Sisters: if you are single or living alone and you feel threatened, call your local Masjid, the Muslim Students' Association or relatives and stay with a group of people for a few days.
 Even commuting should be done in groups.
 Practice good safety habits.

 Muslim institutions (i.e. mosques, Islamic centers and Muslim schools)

-- Form a security committee whose members will patrol the premises for the next week, especially during the evenings.
+- Form a security committee whose members will patrol the premises, especially during high attendance.

-- If the police are not responding to your need for extra security, contact the police chief and the mayor and demand the same.
+- If the police are not responding to your need for extra security, contact the police chief and the mayor.

-- Report all incidents of harassment that take place on the premises to the police in person or by fax.
+- Report all incidents of harassment that take place on the premises to the police in person.

 - Record all incidents of harassment that occur in your Masjid, center or school.
 Write it all down in detail, providing the who, what, when, where and why of the incident.
 Send the completed copy to the following organizations: